 Oh, and the script got a punch-up from Phoebe Waller-Bridge (Fleabag, Killing Eve), who was brought in to liven things up.

 No Time to Die release date

-It's been announced that No Time to Die will now be released a year after it was supposed to originally drop, as MGM and Universal, along with the film's producers, declared that Daniel Craig's last hurrah as Bond will roll into theaters on April 2, 2021.
+No Time to Die was supposed to come out on April 2, 2021, more than a year after it was originally supposed to drop.
+But now, MGM and Universal, along with the film's producers, have declared that Daniel Craig's last hurrah as Bond will roll into theaters on October 8, 2021.

 No Time to Die trailer

 We've got a brand new trailer for No Time To Die and you can watch it here:

 Almost as if it's here to reset opinions about what was going to possibly be a divisive movie, the new No Time To Die trailer is all things Bond.
 Driving around the world?
 Check.
 Fast vehicles and beautiful people?
 Check.
 Explosions, gunfire and stirring songs?
 You better believe the gang's all here.